 - Respiratory problems

-The parasites must be identified by a vet to take stool samples and conduct microscopic testing to assess the type and concentration of that parasite.
+The parasites must be identified by a vet by taking stool samples and conducting microscopic testing to assess the type and concentration of that parasite.

-How many parasites there are is also important, since certain species with a small amount that is not enough to cause symptoms.
+How many parasites there are is also important to know, since a small amount of certain species is not enough to cause symptoms.

 The infection will start to flare up if the hygiene of the tank is bad.